Decent-Partners/Decent-overview/README.md

 ### So what is missing?

-The missing piece in the ecosystem is that true revolutionary creators, artists and musicians don't set out to mint and sell their work... what they need is the funding, time and space to make great work in the first place.
+When you take a step back to see the bigger picture it is clear that the present hype misses a core insight - that generationally influential creators, artists and musicians don't set out to mint and sell their work... what they need is the funding, time and space to make great work in the first place.

 The noise around price is a distraction - anathema to the creative process that exists independent and even counter to the profitable business of collecting.
 In the end it is worth remembering that money always follows culture - gentrification does not precede the artists and the outcasts, it follows in their wake.